Automattic/jetpack/readme.txt

 * Bug Fix: Depreciated Akismet function called
 * Bug Fix: Removed PHP scrict error on the mobile menu
 * Bug Fix: Calling developer mode is easier to do
-* Bug Fix: RTL Jetpack Admin UI
 * Bug Fix: Categories tab works in languages other then English
+* Bug Fix: Contact form sends email that is not marked as spam
+* Bug Fix: Remove UI for Reblog settings.
 * Enhancement: Updated Languages Files.
 * Enhancement: Better settings link
 * Enhancement: Make module categories filter more visible when active